MarianArlt/warnme/README.md

 # WarnMe
 A Windower 4 addon for Final Fantasy XI

-warnme was built to prominently print a targeted enemies actions to the players screen.
-Any ability, tp-move or spell is simply printed to the center of the screen for a few seconds, showing the name of the action, who the actor was and on who the action was used.
+WarnMe was built to prominently print a targeted enemies actions to the players screen.
+Any ability, tp-move or spell is rendered to the center of the window for a few seconds, showing the name of the action, who the actor was and who the action was used on.

 This is for you if you want to:
 - see when Pain Sync goes off without having to stare at your log